-Development of new products:

-Continuing analysis of sales of new strategic products and comparison with competitors based on market research monitoring tools, statistical database analysis by type of market and product.
+Development of new products: Continuing analysis of sales of new strategic products and comparison with competitors based on market research monitoring tools, statistical database analysis by type of market and product.
 Performance of comparative studies that will let us differentiate ourselves from competitors and update the product valuation dossiers with the information obtained.
-Specific action plants aimed at ensuring production capacities are adapted to production capacities at the demand levels forecast for these new products.
+Specific action plans aimed at ensuring production capacities are adapted to the demand levels forecast for these new products.

-Financial risks:

-Financial risks undergo continuous monitoring of, among others, the exposure to exchange rate and/or interest rate risk of each Business Unit.
-Policies and decisions for action are proposed to Corporate Financial Management.
+Financial risks: Financial risks undergo continuous monitoring of, among others, the exposure to exchange rate and/or interest rate risk, proposing policies and decisions for action.

-Credit and default risks:

-The Fluidra Group has a highly diversified portfolio of national and international customers, in which there is no customer that represents a significant percentage of turnover for the year, and therefore the credit risks is also mitigated.
+Credit and default risks: The Fluidra Group has a highly diversified portfolio of national and international customers, in which there is no customer that represents a significant percentage of turnover for the year, and therefore the credit risks is also mitigated.

-Technological risks:

-Given the activities carried on by the different Business Units of Fluidra, protecting their technology and developments is an essential milestone in order to maintain their competitive advantage.
-To this end the Group has certain development and action criteria and policies, as well as legal protocols that guarantee such protection.
+Technological risks: Given the activities carried on by the different Business Units of Fluidra, protecting their technology and developments is an essential milestone in order to maintain their competitive advantage.
+To this end the Company has certain development criteria and policies, as well as legal protocols that guarantee such protection.

-Fluidra is firmly determined and convinced that reinforcing and harmonizing its procedures and internal controls in the subsidiaries of the company is the right way to improve efficiency and achieve greater productivity in all its processes.
-This will also help the early detection and eradication of any irregularity in the management of the subsidiaries.
-In this regard, an implementation and roll-out project called Invictus is in progress which is a very valuable tool in the pursuit of this goal.
+Risk in the management of subsidiaries: Fluidra is firmly determined and convinced that reinforcing and harmonizing its procedures and internal controls in the subsidiaries of the group is the right way to ensure prompt detection and eradication of any irregularity in the management of the subsidiaries.
+In this regard, the INVICTUS project is a very valuable tool in the pursuit of this goal.